christophrico/Tarot-Bot-MLKit/README.md

 ## Dataset
 The dataset is custom.
 While many different Tarot decks exist, by far the most popular is the [Rider-Waite-Smith deck](https://en.wikipedia.org/wiki/Rider-Waite_tarot_deck), so I opted to go with that.
-I used a Google Pixel 3a to photograph the deck.
+I used a Google Pixel 3a to photograph the cards.

 #### Class Selection
 Standard Tarot sets have 78 cards, each of which has a different interpretation when displayed right-side up or upside-down.